 - 6.12 Affordable housing is often raised as one of the most important issues among residents when considering new housing developments within the District.
 The requirement set out in Policy LP5 to seek 30% affordable housing on new developments was supported by a viability assessment undertaken when the Local Plan was first prepared.
-It is understood that there is still an acute need for affordable housing within the District, and as part of the Local Plan review the Council will review the wording of this policy with the aim of maximising the delivery of affordable housing in order to meet the needs of lower-income households. - 6.13 In addition to seeking affordable housing as part of the housing mix on large developments, the Local Plan also includes a policy to support the delivery of affordable housing in more rural locations, close to existing settlements.
+It is understood that there is still an acute need for affordable housing within the District, and as part of the Local Plan review the Council will review the wording of this policy with the aim of maximising the delivery of affordable housing in order to meet the needs of lower-income households. - 6.13 The reviewed policy will need to accord with up-to-date requirements in national policy, particularly around the tenue split of affordable housing.
+The NPPF currently requires 10% of all new homes on major schemes (1/3 of the Local Plan's affordable housing requirement) to be available for 'affordable home ownership', and a further 25% of affordable housing units should be First Homes.

+6.14 In addition to seeking affordable housing as part of the housing mix on large developments, the Local Plan also includes a policy to support the delivery of affordable housing in more rural locations, close to existing settlements.
 Proposals for predominantly affordable housing can be permitted if they are supported by evidence of need within the Parish, have the backing of the parish or town council, and satisfy additional criteria within the Policy.

-- 45) Do you support the Council's intention to seek to maximise the number of affordable homes secured through developer contributions? - 46) What else could the Council do to increase delivery of affordable housing across the District?
+- 49) Do you support the Council's intention to seek to maximise the number of affordable homes secured through developer contributions? - 50) What else could the Council do to increase delivery of affordable housing across the District?